Outreach & Campaigns Officer UNA-UK

 It is also important to remember that the ICC is a court of last resort and that justice can and has been achieved through other pre-existing mechanisms.
 While political expediency remains l’ordre du jour, we have seen forward strides in international justice.
 And ad hoc predecessors in Rwanda and the former Yugoslavia (which were established under the UN Security Council’s authority) have helped pave the way.
 The ICTY alone has seen ninety individuals sentenced for genocide, crimes against humanity or other crimes.

 Therefore, focusing on whether the ICC is biased against Africa reflects the court’s jurisdictional limits but distracts from more fundamental questions around the ICC and international justice more broadly ,and doesn’t resolve the deeper political questions concerning sovereignty and power.

-The ICC was constructed with the idealistic goal to end to the presumption of impunity for the powerful.
+The ICC was constructed with the idealistic goal to end the presumption of impunity for the powerful.
 Yet many stronger states that use violence against civilians have protected themselves from the court’s jurisdiction.
 Weaker states, vulnerable to violence, have opened themselves up to the court’s jurisdiction.
 So rather than a weapon of the weak against the powerful, the court has mostly been used as a weapon of the weak (fragile states) against the weaker (non-state actors).
 Thus, of the 6 persons in custody (as of September 2018) 2 are state actors and 4 are non-state actors.
 Laurent Gbagbo is the first-ever head of state to be handed over to the ICC.

 Meanwhile, impunity still reigns despite equally shocking violations of international law occurring in countries like Myanmar and Cameroon, Yemen and Syria.
 Attacking the ICC takes the attention away from where it should be focused: on states themselves.